Packet Representations

 This module defines the core protocol-level packet structures used by the networking stack.
 It provides a unified way to serialize and deserialize common protocols (Ethernet, IPv4, TCP, UDP, etc.), with fields and conventions inspired by existing stacks like smoltcp.

-, etc.) exports its own strongly typed representations and conversion methods.
+It is designed for modular use — each protocol module (ethernet, ipv4, tcp, etc.) exports its own strongly typed representations and conversion methods.
 Together, they form the backbone for encoding, decoding, and inspecting packet data throughout the stack.

 Design Goals